 Part of the program includes utilizing the “Trout In the Classroom” (TIC) curriculum.
 MNTU provides aquariums and special water chilling equipment to science classes so they can raise trout from eggs provided by the MNDNR.
 Students learn how to sample water chemistry and temperature, and learn about fish biology.
 In spring, after the DNR certifies that trout from each aquarium are disease-free, students release them in the Vermillion River or other trout streams.

 The outdoor education program also includes hands-on science learning through field days along streams.
-Students learn about: DNR fish sampling methods; the impact of surrounding land uses in the watershed on water quality; the types of aquatic insects and other macro invertebrates, and how they can help us understand water quality; how pollution makes its way into waters; and what people can do to improve watershed.
+Students learn about DNR fish sampling methods, the impact of surrounding land uses in the watershed on water quality, aquatic insects and other macroinvertebrates, how they can help us understand water quality, how pollution makes its way into waters, and what people can do to improve their watersheds.

 Students also learn about the importance of groundwater, which supplies much of our state’s drinking water, including that for all of the cities in Dakota and Scott County.
 Groundwater is also the source of natural springs, which supply cold water to trout streams to keep them cool enough so that trout and other coldwater species can survive.

 The program also includes a statewide summit, where students from each school present the results of a watershed improvement project they did.